 If you feel your problems require professional help, book an ‘initial assessment appointment’ with the university counselling service.
 You can do this by phone, email or calling into the Counselling Service reception which is found in the Palatine Centre (through the main doors and down the corridor, on the left).
 Counselling aims to help you explore and understand more clearly issues or difficulties which you may be facing.
 The waiting lists tend to grow throughout the year, so it is best to book an appointment early.
 Ask the welfare team, college office or your doctor for more information if you’d like to know what counselling entails.
-If you are having problems that are impacting on your academic activities, it is important that you tell Eva, the Senior Tutor, as she can liaise with your academic department to make sure they understand the situation.
+If you are having problems that are impacting on your academic activities, it is important that you tell college office, so they can liaise with your academic department to make sure they understand the situation.
 It can therefore be a good idea to book an appointment to see a counsellor through College Office.

 Their website also supplies various forms of self-help which you may like to try initially, prior to going to counselling or while you are waiting for counselling to start: www.dur.ac.uk/counselling.service/selfhelp/